On Triangulation as a Form of Self-Supervision for 3D Human Pose Estimation: Method

-A simple multi-layer neural network can effectively learn the distribution of relative depths from the joint coordinate of 2D poses, however, the image can still provide useful information to reduce ambiguities.
-For this reason, we use an additional convolutional neural network $h_{\gamma}$, parameterized by $\gamma$, that takes an image $\bI$ as input and output a small feature vector.
-We then concatenate this feature vector with the joint coordinate of a 2D pose and feed it into the multi-layer neural network to output the relative depth $d^{rel}_j = g_{\phi}(f_{\theta}(\Mat{I})^\frown h_{\gamma}(\Mat{I}))$.
-This additional network contribute to distinguish classes of poses such as when subjects are standing, sitting and lying that can be more easily captured from the images themselves.
+A simple multi-layer neural network can effectively learn the distribution of relative depths from the joint coordinate of the 2D poses, however, the image can still provide useful information to disambiguate certain cases.
+For this reason, we use an additional convolutional neural network $h_{\gamma}$, parameterized by $\gamma$, that takes an image $\bI$ as input and outputs a small feature vector.
+We then concatenate this feature vector with the joint coordinates of a 2D pose and feed it into the multi-layer neural network to output the relative depth $d^{rel}_j = g_{\phi}(f_{\theta}(\Mat{I})^\frown h_{\gamma}(\Mat{I}))$.
+This additional network contributes to distinguish classes of poses such as when subjects are standing, sitting and lying that can be more easily captured from the images themselves.
 In our experiments we consider $h_{\gamma}$ to be a ResNet50~\cite{He16a} pretrained on ImageNet~\cite{Russakovsky15} and replace its last linear layer with an MLP that shrinks the size of the output feature from $2048$ to $16$.